MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 - **Password reset policy ID** - Enter the name of the password reset user flow you created in [step 1](#step-1-configure-azure-active-directory-b2c-application).
 The name is prefixed with *B2C_1*.

 - **Valid issuers** - A comma-delimited list of issuer URLs for the sign-up and sign-in user flow and password reset user flow you created in [step 1](#step-1-configure-azure-active-directory-b2c-application).
-<br> To get the issuer URLs for the sign-up and sign-in user flow, and password reset user flow, open each flow and then follow the steps under [Authority](#authority), earlier in this section.
+<br> To get the issuer URLs for the sign-up and sign-in user flow, and password reset user flow, open each flow and then follow the steps under **Authority**, earlier in this section.

 For more information about site settings, see [related site settings](azure-ad-b2c.md#related-site-settings).